 If you don’t have any nice and twirly shape, you can download mine in PSD format HERE.

-So you will either select a custom shape tool and draw any twirly shape of your choice, or take mine from the PSD file, drag and drop it to your canvas.
+So you will either select a custom shape tool and draw any twirly shape of your choice or take mine from the PSD file, drag and drop it to your canvas.
 Place the shame Between the girl’s layer and the grass (see below).
-Next, duplicate the shape later, transform it horizontally (or vertically, depending on your shape) and place it more or less as you can see on the illustration below.
+Next, duplicate the shape later, transform it horizontally (or vertically, depending on your shape), and place it more or less, as you can see in the illustration below.

 The idea is to make the shape look as it’s behind the lady, so rasterize the upper shape’s layer and choose the Eraser Tool.
 Carefully remove the shape from the girl’s body.
 I’d suggest using an eraser tool with a hard edge.
 However, if you want to nicely blend it with the fog effect on the background and not make the edge too sharp, I suggest using a 20px soft edge eraser tool.

 Next step is adding glow.
 Make sure the upper shape is selected in your layers panel and go to Layer >> Layer styles >> Outer Glow.
 Apply the following glow settings using the white color.
 Repeat the same action for the first shape as well.

 And this is what you got so far… You may also apply a few chaotic white dots using the brush tool and add glow.
 This will imitate stars in the background.
 This is optional if you feel your background is too dull.

 If you are making a fragrance billboard, you will need a perfume bottle, but this could be replaced with any other product you will “sell.”
 We went with this fragrance bottle from sxc.hu.
 Most important is to crop it properly and then find a good location for it on your billboard.